GetStream/stream-chat-swift/docusaurus/docs/iOS/reference-docs/sources/stream-chat/controllers/channel-controller/chat-channel-controller.md

   - text: Text of the message.
   - pinning: Pins the new message. `nil` if should not be pinned.
+  - isSilent: A flag indicating whether the message is a silent message.
+Silent messages are special messages that don't increase the unread messages count nor mark a channel as unread.
   - attachments: An array of the attachments for the message. `Note`: can be built-in types, custom attachment types conforming to `AttachmentEnvelope` protocol and `ChatMessageAttachmentSeed`s.
   - quotedMessageId: An id of the message new message quotes. (inline reply)
   - extraData: Additional extra data of the message object.